-The focal teaching-learning activity is problem-based learning (PBL) where the various organ systems are studied in an organised manner by the use of contrived paper cases dealing with common clinical situations (triggers).
-Through small-group discussions, the students formulate their learning needs, and subsequently engage in self-directed learning using a variety of information sources such as textbooks, models, dissected specimens (anatomy), charts, electronic sources and discussions with Faculty members.
+The teaching-learning activity in Phase 1:

+Problem-based learning (PBL): where various organ systems are studied in an organised manner by the use of contrived paper cases dealing with common clinical situations (triggers).
+Through small-group discussions, the students formulate their learningneeds, and subsequently engage in self-directed learning using a variety of information sources such as textbooks, models, dissected specimens (anatomy), charts, electronic sources and discussions with Faculty members.
 This material is then shared within the group and is guided by the facilitator.